Store Hours

 Do you carry organic seeds and plants?

-On those beautiful days, clean up the yard before everything blooms in earnest.
-Lawn care is often a priority, as well.
-Plan your garden to make the most of your time and space.
+On beautiful spring days, tidy the yard before everything blooms in earnest.
 Remember to measure your garden so you can find fresh mulch near you as soon as it's available.
-No matter what outdoor projects you choose to tackle, The Home Depot Prescott Garden Center can help you enjoy your spring activities to the fullest.
+Don't forget to clean out the shed and sweep the gazebo in preparation for spring, too.
+No matter which plants you need and what outdoor projects you choose to tackle, search for your local plant nursery and find that The Garden Center in Prescott can help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

-For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-For best results, choose plants in your zone number or less.
-In other words, a Zone 9 garden can support plants listed as Zones 1–9.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
-Be sure to read your seed packet for details.
-If you start plants a little later than recommended, it's not ideal, but it will likely even out as time passes.
+For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+You'll have good results with plants that have your zone number or less.
+In other words, a Zone 8 garden can support plants listed as Zones 1–8.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
+Always read your seed packet for details.
+If you start seeds a little later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone

-In the desert, native plants like succulents, cacti, and other hardy desert shrubs will easily grow outside.
+In the desert, native plants like cacti, succulents, and other hardy desert shrubs will easily grow outside.
 Other beloved garden vegetables love the heat, like nightshades.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-However, many flowers are sensitive to that much sun and heat, so research to find which varieties can handle the weather before planting outdoors.
+However, many spring flowers are sensitive to that much sun and heat, so research to find varieties that can handle the weather before planting outdoors.

-Check out certain herbs and cruciferous veggies if you’re ready to get planting.
-This includes broccoli, kale, and cabbage.
+Check out cruciferous veggies and certain herbs if you're ready to get planting.
+This includes broccoli, cabbage, and kale.
 Greens like artichokes, spinach, and fragrant herbs, including oregano, basil, and parsley, also don't mind an early beginning.
 In Zones 4–6, traditional garden vegetables like peppers of all kinds, cucumbers, and tomatoes are fine with an early spring or late winter start indoors under the grow lights.

 Plant Seeds Outside With Direct Sow

-Your seeds might get washed away or struggle to grow, or rodents or insects might eat the sprouts.
-But if you're really fortunate, you might get a strong sprout from each place you sowed seeds, perfectly spaced and ready to grow all spring.
+Your seeds might struggle to grow or get washed away, or animals or bugs might eat the sprouts.
+But if you're really fortunate, you might get strong sprouts, perfectly spaced and ready to grow all spring.
 The reality of your sown seeds will usually be somewhere in between, and spreading out tiny sprouts throughout the soil isn't so bad.
 You know those sprouts are hardy and primed to survive, although there are no guarantees in the long term.

 Start Seeds Indoors